AmalganOpen/track-manager/docs/download-process.md

 1. Check if URL is playlist (ask for confirmation if >5 videos)
 2. Download with yt-dlp using format preference
 3. FFmpeg extracts/converts audio:
-   - If format 140 (M4A): Extract without re-encoding
+   - If format 140 (M4A ~128kbps): Extract without re-encoding (lossless)
-   - If format 251 (Opus): Convert to M4A at 128kbps
+   - If format 251 (Opus ~160kbps): Convert to M4A using VBR (~160kbps)
-   - If MP3 requested: Convert to MP3 at 128kbps
+   - If MP3 requested: Convert to MP3 using VBR
 4. Extract metadata from file
 5. Check for duplicates in library
 6. Flag for review if metadata is missing/dirty